Skip to main content

 Day 1-2: Italy – Kinshasa

-DAY 1: departure from Italy with an overnight intercontinental flight involving a layover
+DAY 1: Departure from Italy on an overnight intercontinental flight with a layover

-DAY 2: arrival in Kinshasa, completion of customs formalities.
+DAY 2: Arrival in Kinshasa and completion of entry formalities.
 Meeting with the local representative and transfer to the hotel.
-First contact with the Congolese capital, one of Africa’s most intense and vibrant metropolises.
-Exploratory walk along the banks of the Congo River, observing the daily life unfolding on its shores: pirogues, river traffic, spontaneous markets, and music echoing from every corner of the city.
-Dinner and overnight stay in Kinshasa.
+First introduction to the Congolese capital, one of Africa’s most intense and vibrant metropolises.
+Exploratory walk along the banks of the Congo River, observing daily life unfolding along its shores: pirogues gliding across the water, bustling river traffic, spontaneous markets, and music echoing through every corner of the city.

 Day 3: Kinshasa – Kisangani | The Wagenia Rapids

-Morning: transfer to the airport and domestic flight to Kisangani (schedules subject to change).
-Arrival in Kisangani marks the entry into a deeper Congo, less urban and more closely tied to the river.
+Morning: Transfer to the airport for a domestic flight to Kisangani (schedules subject to change).
+Arrival in Kisangani marks the beginning of a deeper, less urban Congo, more intimately connected to the river and its rhythms.

-Afternoon: transfer to the famous rapids of the Congo River, where the Wagenia fishermen operate.
-Here, you will witness one of the most surprising fishing techniques in the world: large wooden structures fixed to the rocks to intercept fish carried by the current.
-Meeting with members of the community and explanation of the traditional fishing system, passed down through generations.
+Afternoon: Transfer to the famous rapids of the Congo River, home to the Wagenia fishermen.
+Here, you will witness one of the world’s most remarkable traditional fishing techniques: large wooden structures anchored to the rocks to intercept fish carried by the powerful current.
+Meeting with members of the local community and introduction to the traditional fishing system, passed down through generations.

 Day 4: Opala | The Mangbetu world

-Morning and afternoon: very early departure for Opala (about 250 km, transfer via road/track which can take the entire day).
-Arrival in the area inhabited by the Mangbetu people.
-Meeting with elders and representatives of the community.
-In-depth look at their artistic culture: sculptures, musical instruments, decorated weapons.
-Introduction to the ancient practice of cranial elongation, now disappeared, which made this people famous among 19th-century European anthropologists.
+Morning and afternoon: Very early departure for Opala (approximately 250 km).
+The journey, along roads and dirt tracks, may take the entire day.
+Arrival in the region inhabited by the Mangbetu people.
+Meeting with elders and community representatives, followed by an in-depth exploration of their artistic culture: sculptures, musical instruments, and elaborately decorated weapons.
+Introduction to the ancient practice of cranial elongation, now disappeared, which made the Mangbetu widely known among 19th-century European anthropologists.

 Day 5: Opala – Kisangani | Between memory and the river

-Morning and afternoon: breakfast in the Mangbetu community and a final moment of discussion with the village elders.
-The return to Kisangani once again crosses the equatorial forest, allowing for the observation of rural life along the road.
-Arrival in Kisangani and in-depth visit of the city.
-Walk through the historical center, observing the colonial buildings from the Belgian era, many of which are now abandoned.
-Stop at the central market, where languages, ethnicities, and trades intertwine.
+Morning and afternoon: Breakfast with the Mangbetu community, followed by a final exchange with the village elders.
+The journey back to Kisangani once again crosses the equatorial forest, offering glimpses of rural life along the way.
+Arrival in Kisangani and in-depth exploration of the city.
+Walk through the historic center, observing colonial-era buildings from the Belgian period, many of them now abandoned.
+Stop at the central market, where languages, ethnic groups, and trades intertwine.

 Day 6: Kisangani – Kinshasa | Elegance as resistance